opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 The Security Analytics plugin can monitor logs for anomalous activity and detect potential security threats in real time.
 And when threats are identified, OpenSearch can trigger alerts.

-This workflow from log ingestion to alerting is achieved through a combination of detection rules and automation.
+This workflow, from log ingestion to alerting, is achieved through a combination of detection rules and automation.

 ### <u>Detectors, Rules, and Anomalies.</u>
 Detectors are used to identify threat patterns in log data.
 Each detector targets a particular type of log (network logs, authentication logs, etc.) and is mapped to known adversary tactics.
 OpenSearch leverages the MITRE ATT\&CK organization’s collection of “adversary tactics and techniques”.[2](https://attack.mitre.org/)